 After you restore the database to the new server, ensure that the database access permissions are the same on the new data warehouse database as they were on the original data warehouse database.

-- Reinstall the Data Warehouse service point and specify the name of the new SQL Server and instance that hosts the Data Warehouse database you restored.
+- Reinstall the data warehouse service point.
+Specify the name of the new SQL Server and instance that hosts the data warehouse database you restored.

 - After the site system role installs, the move is complete.